 Just by paying attention to how you talk to yourself, you can make huge changes in your life.
+Choose how you're going to speak to yourself and make those comments supportive.
 So, instead of saying something like:

 Talk to yourself like this:

-Let's take a look at some other situations where you may not realize you are causing yourself to lose confidence.
+Let's take a look at some other situations where you may not realize you're causing yourself to lose confidence.

 When you start learning something new, it's common to want to compare yourself to everyone else so you can judge how you're doing.